j-claudinei-f/j-claudinei-f/README.md

 - 👋 Hi, I’m @j-claudinei-f
-- 👀 I’m interested in numerical analysis
+- 👀 I’m interested in numerical analysis, numerical methods and computer programing.
-- 🌱 I’m currently learning Phyton programing
+- 🌱 I’m currently learning Phyton programing and mathmatical optimization with ODE.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anythimg that interests me.
-- 📫 How to reach me ...
+- 📫 How to reach me: jose.ferreira@unifal-mg.edu.br

 <!---
 j-claudinei-f/j-claudinei-f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.